christianjbrown/php-code-quality-scripts/README.md

 :warning: This will default to the **risky** rule set.
 See **Setting up global commands** on how to override this.

-:bulb: If you don't add this command to your `PATH`, you'll need to run it from the `bin` directory in this repository, or if including this in a composer-enabled PHP project, from the `vendor/bin` directory of your project.
+:bulb: If you don't add this command to your `PATH`, you'll need to run it from the `bin` directory in this repository, or if including this in a composer-enabled PHP project, the configured `bin-dir` (defaults to`vendor/bin`).